Feb. 15, 2023

-Surface Transportation Block Grant Program (STBGP) funding update:
+Surface Transportation Block Grant Program (STBGP) funding update

 On Jan.
-16, the Central Minnesota Area Transportation Partnership (ATP) met in Saint Cloud.
-As part of that meeting, MnDOT District 3 staff announced the funding targets for STBGP for fiscal year 2024.
-The ATP is anticipated to receive $10.4 million in Federal STBGP funding.
-Based upon a funding formula developed by the ATP, the APO is anticipated to receive $2,135,120 in Federal funding for STBGP.
+23, the Central Minnesota Area Transportation Partnership (ATP) met at the Saint Cloud Minnesota Department of Transportation (MnDOT) office.
+As part of that meeting, MnDOT District 3 staff announced the funding targets for STBGP for fiscal year 2027.
+The ATP is anticipated to receive $12.2 million in Federal STBGP funding.
+Based upon a funding formula developed by the ATP, the APO is anticipated to receive $2,504,660 in Federal funding for STBGP.

-On Jan.
-30, the APO’s Technical Advisory Committee (TAC) met to discuss the applications received on Jan.
-3, 2020, for the STBGP solicitation.
+On Feb.
+2, the APO’s Technical Advisory Committee (TAC) met to discuss the applications received on Jan.
+9, 2023, for the STBGP solicitation.

-- Stearns County CSAH 81 Resurfacing.
+- Stearns County’s CSAH 1 reconstruction.

 At the APO’s Policy Board meeting on Feb.
-13, board members heard presentations from all applicants and reviewed the TAC’s recommendation for funding.
+9, board members heard presentations from all applicants and reviewed the TAC’s recommendation for funding.
 The Policy Board had voted to accept the recommendations made by the TAC.

 |Jurisdiction||Project Description||Federal Funds Awarded||Local Match Required||Total Project Cost|

-Transportation Alternatives (TA) funding update:
+Transportation Alternatives (TA) funding update

 Regions such as the APO are able to assign regional priority points to the top two most important TA projects for the region.
 These regional priority points – 10 points for the top project, five points for the second – are added to the final technical scores of the projects and ideally work to boost the region’s top priority for funding consideration.